 - Be mindful of word choice and how language can be interpreted by patient- families.

 - Prioritize funds to support patient-families.
 Select a core group of patient-families and fund their participation.

-- Intentionally elevate the voices of women, people of color, and individuals with rare or unique experiences to share.
+- Intentionally elevate the voices of women, diverse groups, and individuals with rare or unique experiences.
 They will bring critical insight to your All-In Meeting and exponentially advance your work.

 - Make it relevant and personal.
 Use real stories to draw in participants so they feel a sense of ownership and belonging.
 Break down technical, scientific presentations so that the meaning and implications can be understood by everyone in the room.

-- Support and include nursing mothers.
-Encourage mothers to bring their babies to your All-In Meeting and emphasize they are welcome to nurse anywhere, anytime.
+- Support and include nursing mothers/parents.
+Encourage mothers/parents to bring their babies to your All-In Meeting and emphasize they are welcome to nurse anywhere, anytime.

 - Demonstrate the impact, progress, and opportunities.
 Use live polling tools to help participants understand the impact of their work.

 - Capitalize on the expertise in the room.
 Facilitate dialogue away from the podium by providing multiple and varied opportunities for informal discussion at circular tables where everyone can participate.

 - Remain receptive and responsive to constructive criticism.
 Create a non-judgmental culture where honesty is valued.
 Feedback can be difficult, but the discomfort creates an impetus for improved care practices and research.